 Supervisors: Prof Barry Brook, Dr Jessie Buettel, Dr Matthew McDowell

-2018 – Research Assistant (D.E.E.P & CABAH)
+2018: Research Assistant (D.E.E.P & CABAH)

 I began working as a research assistant for the D.E.E.P group within the UTAS node of CABAH at the beginning of 2018.
-Within this role, I will be using historical data in combination with modelling techniques to investigate bird extinctions within Australia over the last 130,000 years.
+Within this role, I used historical data in combination with modelling techniques to investigate bird extinctions within Australia over the last 130,000 years.
 These extinct species include the large flightless bird Genyornis newtoni, the giant malleefowls, and the dwarf emus of King Island, Kangaroo Island and Tasmania.

 2016 – 2017: Early Work (Undergraduate and Honours project)